talukderroni13039/ASP.NET-5.0-API--JWT-Athentication/README.md

 # JWT Middleware

-To configure JWT authentication in .NET Core, you have to add the modifications in the Startup.cs file inside the ConfigureServices method. let’s add the code to configure JWT right above the builder.Services.AddControllers() line
+To configure JWT authentication in .NET Core, you have to modify in the Startup.cs file inside the ConfigureServices method. let’s add the code to configure JWT right above the builder.Services.AddControllers() line

      services.AddAuthentication(JwtBearerDefaults.AuthenticationScheme).AddJwtBearerConfiguration(Configuration);

-AddJwtBearerConfiguration(Configuration) this method comes from tokenConfiguration class library from the project This is something we would do in the Configure method inside the Startup class.Then add the ASP.NET Core Custom JWT Middleware in the start up class.
+AddJwtBearerConfiguration(Configuration) this method comes from tokenConfiguration class library from the project Then add the ASP.NET Core Custom JWT Middleware in the start up class.

     app.UseMiddleware<JWTMiddleware>();